-Full TitleNeoadjuvant Anti-Programmed Death-1 Antibody, Nivolumab, in Resectable Non-Small-Cell Lung Cancer
+Full TitleNeoadjuvant Nivolumab, or Nivolumab in Combination with Ipilimumab, in Resectable Non-Small-Cell Lung Cancer

 An immunotherapy called nivolumab can shrink tumors in some patients with advanced non-small cell lung cancer (NSCLC).
 The purpose of this study is to evaluate the safety and effectiveness of giving the drug nivolumab to patients with operable NSCLC before they have surgery.

 Nivolumab boosts the body’s immune system by targeting a protein on white blood cells called PD-1.
 PD-1 normally maintains the balance of the immune system by shutting it down at the right time.
 Some cancers take advantage of this shut-down mechanism by activating PD-1, enabling them to escape attack by the body’s white blood cells.

 Nivolumab binds to and inactivates PD-1, enhancing the body’s ability to detect and destroy cancer cells.
 It is approved for treating several types of cancer; its use in this study is considered investigational.
 Nivolumab is given intravenously (by vein).

 To be eligible for this study, patients must meet several criteria, including but not limited to the following:

 - Patients must have previously untreated NSCLC that will be surgically removed.